MediaWiki: a case study in sustainability

 Many MediaWiki installations are left in their default configuration, either deliberately or due to operator oversight.
 One side-effect of the default configuration is the ability for any user to modify content on the wiki, in some cases without authentication.
 While some users have entirely good intentions regarding wiki content, other users regrettably abuse this trust.
 Defacement and vandalism of MediaWiki pages is common on busy sites.
 Although these actions can be undone be reverting to a previous revision of the page, left untreated they can negatively affect the appearance and perceived value of the wiki, either to individuals within the organisation, or to the wiki user community and other visitors.
 If wikis are seen to be arduous to maintain, the install base is threatened.
 If end users regard wikis as low value and not actively maintained, their long-term involvement may be in doubt.
 In each of these instances, the sustainability of both the local wiki and its software is adversely affected.
 On a larger scale, widespread dissatisfaction of operators and users will drive the need for significant changes in the software architecture or a need to seek alternative software from another party.

 The strength and global reach of Wikipedia makes it a strong leader in the domain of wiki software.
 The choice of software used to power this and other Wikimedia sites will automatically be seen as a market leader, at least for the foreseeable future.
-Critics will continue to point out weaknesses in the Wikipedia model, such as favouring the majority audience consensus over a single expert.
+Critics will continue to point out weaknesses in the Wikipedia model, such as ignoring contributor’s credentials (Wikipedia does not use a democratic process, nor does it rely on credentialed experts, but instead operates a consensus model).
 These perceived weaknesses allow competitors to emerge, but while Wikipedia remains as popular as it is today it would seem that MediaWiki will remain viable.

 In the event Wikimedia changes the software behind its wiki websites, the move will no doubt be monitored closely by wiki operators.
 Regardless of any changes made, many established sites will continue to use MediaWiki due to the significance of the install and end-user bases.
 Total cost of ownership is also a factor, with both operators and users being faced with learning the configuration and syntax of an alternate wiki platform.